Sadiq Khan in Davos: 'Hard Brexit' will make London firms move to Hong Kong, Singapore, or New York -- not the EU

 DAVOS, Switzerland — Mayor of London Sadiq Khan is telling business and political leaders that “hard Brexit” is terrible for the European Union as well as Britain because if businesses relocate, it will be to Asian countries or the US, not other European cities.

-Business Insider, as well as a small crowd of people, watched Khan speak in an interview in the public area of the Congress Centre at the World Economic Forum meeting in Davos.
+Business Insider, as well as other media outlets, watched Khan speak in an interview in the public area of the Congress Centre at the World Economic Forum meeting in Davos.

 “It’s really important that the negotiations with the EU end with us having a good relationship with the European Union.
 ‘Hard Brexit’ does London damage, our country damage,” said Khan.